a.k.a. Artemis, the famous Queen of Aeruillin.

 Anyway, I have two sisters, who I love very much, a mother and a father,

 both whom I love very much.
 My cat, Poppy, I love her very much also.
-I
+I love

 I also annoy people greatly be using rANDom CapitaliZatioN for words that

 need no capitalization, so they say, and by always adding :D :D :D at the